 Before we stack individual models side by side for comparison, let’s first dive into a brief overview of each brand.

 Both brands are based in the U.S. state of California and have production facilities worldwide.
 Rad Power Bikes is the largest and one of the best e-bike brands in the USA as well as North America.
 It’s also the more established brand of the two.
-However, Ride1UP is not far off and is growing quite rapidly to take advantage of the 300% increase in e-bike demand during the pandemic.
+However, Ride1UP is not far off (learn more about where Ride1Up ebikes are made) and is growing quite rapidly to take advantage of the 300% increase in e-bike demand during the pandemic.

 Since both electric bikes are designed in the United States, both are made with the requirements of the U.S. market in mind.
 However, each brand has different selling points.
 While Rad Power Bikes are targeted toward recreational use, Ride1Up has marketed its e-bikes as a practical daily transport solution.
 Hence, Rad Power Bikes are more rugged, while Ride1Up bikes are more urban and have a slender, road bike design.